ic-labs/django-icekit/docs/howto/plugins.md

 # Content Plugins

-Most ICEkit content uses the Fluent-contents system for adding an ordered list of arbitrary content items to a given Django model (aka "Rich Content").
+Most ICEkit content uses the Fluent Contents system for adding an ordered list of arbitrary content items to a given Django model (aka "Rich Content").
-A content item is a (usually) small django model for representing an item of content on a page and can have any fields that a normal model has.
+A Content Item is (usually) a small model for representing an item of content on a page and can have any fields that a normal model has.

-ContentItems and Fluent Contents models (which contain them) are related with Generic Foreign Keys.
+Content Items and Fluent Contents models (which contain them) are related with Generic Foreign Keys.

-## Which content plugins are being used in the project and how do I remove / add one?
+## Which content plugins are used in the project and how do I remove / add one?

-All content plugins need to be registered with `INSTALLED_APPS` as they are self contained Django apps.
+All content plugins need to be listed in `INSTALLED_APPS` as they are self contained Django apps.
 Each of these apps to be available for registration must extend `ContentItem` for the model declaration and `ContentPlugin` for the registration for use.

 To be able to find which plugins are installed into the project looking in `INSTALLED_APPS` can start you on the process of discovery as well as searching the project and environment for `ContentItem` or `ContentPlugin`.

 If the app is installed it does not necessarily mean that it is available for use every where in the project.
 There is a setting named